 Make sure you get a House of Commons Emergency Card – you can get one from the Pass Office.
 It shows the Emergency Information Telephone Number which, in the event of an emergency, will issue a recorded message of advice which will be constantly updated as the situation changes.
 There is also a website which will be activated in the case of emergency, to which you can log in for advice and updates.
 General emergency advice and procedures can be found here: https://intranet.parliament.uk/access-buildings/evacuation-emergencies/emergencies/

-In the event of an emergency, DO NOT report it on social media – you could endanger others by doing so.
+In the event of an emergency, DO NOT report or even mention it on social media – you could endanger others by doing so.

 Last, but not least, the security staff are here to ensure our safety and so please be nice and polite to them, especially at times of heightened security measures when getting in and out of the buildings can take a bit longer.

 - Sources of further guidance